-• Our strong and active Foundation organizes the support of hundreds of businesses from all across the state in support of sustaining excellence at GSSM.
-Foundation financial support is especially targeted to activities "above and beyond" state support.
+Our strong and active Foundation organizes the support of hundreds of businesses from all across the state in support of sustaining excellence at GSSM.
+Foundation financial support is especially targeted to activities "above and beyond" what the State can provide.